-Product sales and royalty revenue increased for the three months ended March 31, 2015 compared to the three months ended March 31, 2014 primarily due to increased product sales as a result of increased product demand from a number of our collaboration partners.
+Product sales and royalty revenue increased for the three and six months ended June 30, 2015 compared to the three and six months ended June 30, 2014 primarily due to increased product sales as a result of increased product demand from a number of our collaboration partners.
 We currently expect product sales to increase in 2015 as compared to 2014 due to increased product demand from our collaboration partners.

-AstraZeneca launched MOVANTIKTM in the U.S. in March 2015 and plans the launch of MOVENTIG® in the EU in the second half of 2015.
-As of March 31, 2015, we have not recorded royalty revenue related to net sales of MOVANTIKTM.
+AstraZeneca launched MOVANTIKTM in the U.S. in March 2015 and plans to launch MOVENTIG® in the EU in the second half of 2015.
 We expect royalty revenue will increase in 2015 as compared to 2014 due to royalties we expect to receive from net sales of this product.